 - Interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity and the extent to which they understand, accept, respect and celebrate diversity, as shown by their tolerance and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities.

 At Southmoor Academy we are keen to promote all four of these important values so that we help produce well rounded individuals that go on to be balanced citizens and valued members of society.
-Our Director of SMSC for Southmoor Academy is Mr L. Clark.
+Our Director of SMSC for Southmoor Academy is Mr S. Wareham.
 Should you wish to speak to him about SMSC at Southmoor Academy then please contact the school office.

 Our full SMSC policy can be found here.